Skip to content Skip to main navigation Report an accessibility issue

 • Determine what and how you will demonstrate your prototype system, software, simulation or experiment

-• List what equipment and supporting items you will need
+• Make sure your advisor/faculty members know what equipment and supporting items you will need

 • T-Minus Two Weeks

-• Review poster draft with your teammates, client and advisor
+• Review and finalize poster/display draft with your teammates, client and advisor

-• Confirm the ordering process and timeline for your project poster with your instructor
+• Confirm the ordering process and timeline for your project poster with your instructor, if needed

 • T-Minus One Week

-• Make sure your poster has been ordered for print through your department (preference is to have posters mounted on foamboard; however, check with your instructor)
+• Make sure your poster has been ordered for print through your department if needed (preference is to have posters mounted on foamboard; however, check with your instructor)

 • Practice your poster and demonstration delivery (all team members!)